I'm Still in Love with You (New Edition song)

-"I'm Still in Love with You" is the second single from American R&B/pop group New Edition as a sextet from their sixth studio album, Home Again (1996).
-The song was released on October 22, 1996 as the album's second single by MCA.
+"I'm Still in Love with You" is the second single from American R&B/pop group New Edition as a sextet from their sixth studio album, Home Again (1996) written by Johnny Gill.
+The song was released in 1996 as the album's second single by MCA.
 Ralph Tresvant and Ricky Bell sing lead vocals; all six members sing background vocals throughout the song.
 The video for "I'm Still in Love with You" was shot at Villa Vizcaya in Miami, and once again featured all six members.
 The song was a big success on the US Billboard Hot 100, peaking at number seven, and was the second single to be certified gold from the Home Again project.

+Music video

+The music video for "I'm Still in Love with You" was directed by Joseph Kahn, and took place in Villa Vizcaya, Miami.

 Critical reception

 Larry Flick from Billboard wrote, "For this sweet and romantic rhythm ballad, lead vocals are handled by Ralph Tresvant, whose smooth tenor range tingles with dewey-eyed youth appeal.
 As the song builds to a warmly harmonious climax, memories of New Edition's salad days will likely run rampant in the minds of longtime fans.
 Look for this one to heat up airwaves well into the fall season."